Schöllkrippen: Economy

-Schöllkrippen's central location in the Kahlgrund has led the market community to grow into a local shopping hub since the mid-1990s.
+Schöllkrippen's central location in the Kahlgrund has led the market municipality to grow into a local shopping hub since the mid-1990s.
 The many discount retailers serve not only customers from the Spessart from Wiesen through Heigenbrücken to Heinrichsthal, but also from the upper Kahlgrund from Geiselbach to Blankenbach and the middle Kahlgrund from Königshofen through Mömbris to Niedersteinbach along with Eichenberg, Rottenberg and Feldkahl.

-After the carwash manufacturer WashTec withdrew from its Schöllkrippen location at the Augsburg-based mother company’s behest, the sprawling halls and plots of land on the Ernstkirchen Gemarkung (traditional rural cadastral area, this one lying on the way out of the community towards Blankenbach) lay empty for nearly three years.
-In mid-2006, the community managed to sell the Industriepark Ernstkirchen to various firms.
+After the carwash manufacturer WashTec withdrew from its Schöllkrippen location at the Augsburg-based mother company’s behest, the sprawling halls and plots of land on the Ernstkirchen Gemarkung (traditional rural cadastral area, this one lying on the way out of the municipality towards Blankenbach) lay empty for nearly three years.
+In mid-2006, the municipality managed to sell the Industriepark Ernstkirchen to various firms.
 Roughly two thirds of the area went to the firm Ferratec from Hösbach, who then housed their production equipment here.
-The rest was shared among four smaller firms as well as the market community of Schöllkrippen, which built a new building yard there.
+The rest was shared among four smaller firms as well as the market municipality of Schöllkrippen, which built a new building yard there.

 In late 2004, Schöllkrippen was chosen as the most livable place in the Bavarian Lower Main (Bayerischer Untermain).